Leonardo Del Vecchio: Life and career

 Leonardo Del Vecchio was born on 22 May 1935 in Milan, Italy to an impoverished family from Barletta, Southern Italy.
 His father was a street vendor of vegetables who died before his birth and his mother already had four other children; he grew up in an orphanage.
 He began his career as an apprentice to a tool and die maker in Milan, but decided to turn his metalworking skills to make spectacle parts.
 In 1961, he moved to Agordo in the province of Belluno, which is home to most of the Italian eyewear industry.
 The new company was Luxottica s.a.s., a limited partnership.

-In 1967, he started selling complete spectacle frames under the Luxottica brand, and in 1971 he entered the contact manufacturing business.
+In 1967, he started selling parts to assemble spectacle frames under the Luxottica brand, and by 1971 he exited the contract manufacturing business to focus solely on the manufacture and distribution of finished eyeglass frames.

 In 1974, he acquired Scarrone, a distribution company.
 In 1981, the company set up its first international subsidiary in Germany.
 A licensing deal with the designer Giorgio Armani was settled in 1988.

-The company listed in New York in 1990, and in Milan in December 2000, joining the MIB-30 (now S&P/MIB) index in September 2003.
+The company was listed in New York in 1990, and in Milan in December 2000, joining the MIB-30 (now S&P/MIB) index in September 2003.
 The listing enhanced the company's ability to acquire other brands, starting with Italian brand Vogue in 1990, Persol and US Shoe Corporation (LensCrafters) in 1995, Ray-Ban in 1999 and Sunglass Hut, Inc. in 2001.

 They went looking for more retail companies, acquiring Sydney-based OPSM in 2003, Pearle Vision in 2004, Surfeyes in 2006, and Cole National in 2004.
 They acquired Oakley in a US$2.1 billion deal in November 2007.

 Del Vecchio owned a 10% stake in Italian investment bank Mediobanca.